There is a very nice write-up on Ruffin Tucker's Endiacaran Fossil Slab on the NC Museum of Natural Sciences Research and Collections...

 The NCFC arranges speakers and provides member displays at the Aurora Fossil Festival in Aurora, NC held each year on Memorial Day weekend.

-The NCFC Annual Fossil Fair is held on the first Saturday of November in collaboration with different state museums on a rotating basis, including the NC Museum of Natural Sciences in Raleigh every third year.
+In years past, the NCFC Annual Fossil Fair was held on the first Saturday of November in collaboration with different state museums on a rotating basis, including the NC Museum of Natural Sciences in Raleigh every third year.
+Beginning in November 2013, the NCFC Annual Fossil Fair will be moved to the second Saturday of November and will be held at the NC Museum of Natural Sciences.

 The exhibition of fossils from members' private collections is free and open to the public.
 Staff from the Smithsonian Institution provide fossil identification and education to club members and the public, while in turn, the visiting experts gain information on fossils discovered in NC.
 Educational speakers make presentations on topics of interest throughout the day.